Getting Started with Althea Operator Tools

 Finally, if the user has set a User Bandwidth Limit (Router Dashboard/Advanced), it is displayed here.

 Note that if your network topology is such that all Althea routers are connected to a large layer 2 network and switching domain (which is a common design for many WISPs), then every other Althea router in the network may be displayed as a Neighbor, regardless of the number of hops between the two routers.
-This is not a bug, but its not a feature either, it is just an artifact of how Althea routers find each other over a network. get some dev commentary here
+This is not a bug, but it is not a feature either.
+It is merely an artifact of how Althea routers find each other over a network.
+We suggest you break up layer 2 networks using althea routers if that’s practical for your network.
+The routing protocol will bridge them much more efficiently than an L2.

 The Speed column in the neighbors table reports on the actions or inactions of the Bandwidth Shaper (an Althea feature discussed in /pages/how-althea-works).
 It displays the ceiling of the bandwidth limit that the Bandwidth Shaper has placed between the router and its neighbor.
 If “Unlimited” is displayed, this means the Bandwidth Shaper has detected no issues and is doing nothing.
 If a number of mbps is displayed, the Bandwidth Shaper has detected unstable latency and is throttling that link to fine tune performance.
 The minimum value is specified by the Network Operator (that’s you).